6 Ways To Improve Your Child's Digestion

 1. Set a Calm Tone for Meals

 Anxiety, worry, and eating on the run, activate the sympathetic arm of the nervous system and stimulate the release of our main stress hormone, cortisol.
-Cortisol slows digestion, and contributes to the destruction of beneficial gut flora and increased permeability of the intestinal lining.
+Cortisol slows digestion, contributes to the destruction of beneficial gut flora and increases permeability of the intestinal lining.

 When you relieve tension, breathe, chew and slow down you prompt the release of the “rest, digest, and grow” hormones and improve digestion in general.